FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Introduction

-\item \textbf{Control of Model Staleness and Mixing Ratio:} Building on the theoretical insights, we formulate a joint optimization problem to determine the staleness control and mixing ratio (SC-MR) that minimizes the training loss.
+\item \textbf{Control of model staleness and mixing ratio:} Building on the theoretical insights, we formulate a joint optimization problem to determine the staleness control and mixing ratio (SC-MR) that minimizes the training loss.
 This optimization problem is decomposed into two sequential subproblems without compromising optimality.
 We derive the optimal solutions for both decision variables in closed and semi-closed forms, respectively.
-The following design insights can be obtained from the theoretical solutions: Under more stringent training latency constraints, the round interval of model mixing becomes larger.
-Furthermore, when the non-IID degree of data is higher, the mixing ratio of historical models should be reduced.
+The results suggest that tighter training latency leads to higher model staleness, while a higher non-IID degree calls for a lower mixing ratio of historical models.

-\item \textbf{Experimental Results:} We perform extensive simulations on diverse datasets to validate the effectiveness of our framework.
+\item \textbf{Experimental results:} We perform extensive simulations on diverse datasets to validate the effectiveness of our framework.
 Compared with existing solutions, FedMeld is not only infrastructure-free but also achieves higher accuracies with reduced training time.

 \end{itemize}